Bankhead Ghost Town

 The lamphouse building was an important safety feature for the coal miners at Bankhead.
 Each coal miner was assigned a numbered mining lamp at the beginning of their shift.
 At the end of each shift, the mining lamps were counted to determine if any Bankhead miners were missing.

-At the 200m mark, the Bankhead ghost town hike arrives at a large building with many windows on both sides.
-Take the time to walk up-and-down the building as there are displays in the window with lots of information about the fascinating Bankhead, Alberta coal mine.
+At the 200 m (650 ft) mark, the Bankhead ghost town hike arrives at a large building with many windows on both sides.
+Take the time to walk around the building, as the windows contain displays with more information about the fascinating Bankhead coal mine.

 Next to the building is an old coal mining rail car.
 It’s amazing to think that at its peak, the Bankhead coal mine could fill up to 400 of these coal mining cars, each carrying up to 2 tonnes.

 Next to the coal mining rail car are some old, large pumps and motors used in the Bankhead coal mining operation.
-The pumps provided fresh air to the 320km of tunnels within the Bankhead coal mine under Cascade Mountain.
+The pumps provided fresh air to the 320 km (200 miles) of tunnels within the Bankhead coal mine under Cascade Mountain.

-At the 300m mark of this easy Banff hike, you’ll pass the remains of the Bankhead power house, where compressors, generators and steam engines worked to provide electricity for the coal mining operation along with homes in Bankhead and Banff.
+At the 300 m (80 ft) mark of this easy Banff hike, you’ll pass the remains of the Bankhead power house, where compressors, generators and steam engines worked to provide electricity for the coal mining operation along with homes in Bankhead and Banff.

 The power house is followed shortly by the remaining walls and foundation of the Bankhead boiler house.
 In this vitally important building, coal was burned to heat water in nine large boilers.
 The steam created in the boilers powered all the Bankhead coal mine machinery.